CarteraMesh/kiro-generator/docs/src/index.md

 ### Agent Declaration

-By default Agents can be declared globally `~/.kiro/generators/kg.toml` or locally `.kiro/generators/kg.toml` .
+By default Agents can be declared globally `~/.kiro/generators/kg.toml` or locally `.kiro/generators/kg.toml`.
 If both are present, the local configuration takes precedence, however both configurations are merged together.
 You can use `--local` argument to ignore global configuration.

-From least precedence to highest precedence (local overrides global):

-`~/.kiro/generators/<agent-name>.toml` ->
-`~/.kiro/generators/kg.toml` ->
-`.kiro/generators/<agent-name>.toml` ->
-`.kiro/generators/kg.toml`
+### Force Permissions

+You can override toolsettings permissions.
+For example, you can have your `default` agent deny executing `git push`, but override this for special use cases, see [inheritance](config/inheritance.md) and [usage](./usage.md) for more information.